Loading...

 This involves reflecting changes such as data formats or publication policies in the DMP as the research progresses.
 KAKENHI explicitly requires periodic updates.

-This is the process of accurately citing and crediting the data used in research papers produced as research outcomes.
-Using persistent identifiers such as DOIs increases the value of data as a research output.
+This is the process of assigning persistent identifiers (PIDs) such as DOIs to research data.
+It provides a permanent access point that is not affected by URL changes, enables accurate citation, and increases the value of data as a research output.

 Step 10: Decision on Data Publication Policy